 After a few years of ministry at the Tsoying Bible Holiness Church, God gave Byron a three-part vision for what needed to be done at the church.
 The first step was to organize the church by writing a constitution and bylaws.
 The second step was to buy their own building in order to have a permanent location.
 This was accomplished in 2016.
 They moved into an eighteen floor office building in a different district in the city, so the name of the church had to change.
 When they moved in August of 2016, the Tsoying church ceased to exist and became the North Kaohsiung Bible Holiness Church.
 The Manners are currently working on gaining official government recognition for the church and returning money they borrowed from several in the congregation.
 The last step of the vision is to find and train a Taiwanese couple to take over and lead the church.

-Since moving into our new location, North Kaohsiung Bible Holiness Church has experienced tremendous growth.
-In just a year and a half, over twenty new people have been added to the church.
+Since moving into the new location, North Kaohsiung Bible Holiness Church has experienced tremendous growth.
+In two years, around twenty new people have been added to the church.
 Many of these were already believers when they came, but several have been baptized and joined the church.
-Because of so much growth, Byron is beginning to dream of buying a second room in the building where the church is located.
+Some Sundays the auditorium is full, and people have to sit in the hallway leading to the auditorium.
+The church may have to add a second service to accommodate this increased attendance.
+However, Byron is beginning to dream of buying a room directly across the hallway in the building where the church is located.
+The owner is willing to sell, and the church is saving towards purchasing it.